bep/killswitch/README.md

  go get -v github.com/bep/killswitch
 ```

 This application has been confirmed to work fine on OS X, and Linux, and Windows.
+Desktop notifications implemented on OS X and Linux.

 ## Use